downloadplanet/downloadplanet/ipmidi-windows-macos-3-client-license-300035682.md

-# ipMIDI Windows / MacOS - 3 Client License<br />ipMIDI
+# ipMIDI Windows / MacOS - 3 Client License
+ipMIDI
 MIDI over Ethernet ports - send MIDI over your LAN.
 You can route MIDI over your Ethernet network, using ipMIDI ports to send and receive MIDI data between PC's connected to your LAN.
 For example, if you have a music studio with several computers connected via MIDI interfaces and MIDI cables, ipMIDI will replace them all.
 Any MIDI application on the LAN can communicate with any other without any new physical connections, eliminating separate MIDI cables and additional hardware interfaces and if you are running a wireless IP network (i.e. 802.11 a/b/g) you don’t need any cables at all!
 This is becoming more in demand, the ability to just establish a temporary local wireless network and hook in the PCs.